 After the participation of US 1st Air Cavalry Division in Pleime Campaign, Major General Kinnard, Commanding General, drafted his after action report Pleiku Campaign.
 Its original title was Long Reach Operation, which depicts the "long reach" pursuit efforts of the Viet Cong from Pleime camp to Chu Prong hideouts.
 This name's substitution has caused many people to believe that the campaign in which US 1st Air Cavalry took part was entirely different from the Pleime Campaign.
-It might not be General Kinnard's conscious intention to induce such a negative effect, nevertheless the consequence has been that many American historians and authors when writing about the Pleime battle have had the tendency of burying the name Pleime together with the main role played by the ARVN, and in lieu to promote the name Ia Drang together with the main role played by the USAF in parallel with the North Vietnamese Armed Forces.
+It might not be General Kinnard's conscious intention to induce such a negative effect, nevertheless the consequence has been that many American historians and authors when writing about the Pleime battle have had the tendency of burying the name Pleime together with the main role played by the ARVN, and in lieu of promoting the name Ia Drang together with the main role played by the USAF in parallel with the North Vietnamese Armed Forces.

 General Kinnard dated his Pleiku Campaign on March 14, 1966, and submitted it to General Westmoreland, US Military Assistance Command, Vietnam.
 Since US 1st Air Cavalry was attached to ARVN II Corps in the Pleime Campaign, a copy of this classified document was given to ARVN II Corps.
 Afterwards, Colonel Hieu, II Corps Chief of Staff, made reference (#30) of General Kinnard's after action report in his own after action report of Pleime Campaign, signed by General Vinh Loc, and submitted to the TOC/Joint General Staff.
 In his report, Colonel Hieu tactfully filled up some gaps and rectified some oversights found in Pleiku Campaign.

 A copy of Why Pleime had been given to General Kinnard who sent an acknowledgment letter to General Vinh Loc: